Cisco Systems (NASDAQ:CSCO) Releases Earnings Results, Beats Estimates By $0.08 EPS

-Cisco Systems (NASDAQ:CSCO – Get Free Report) issued its quarterly earnings results on Wednesday.
-The network equipment provider reported $1.14 EPS for the quarter, topping analysts’ consensus estimates of $1.06 by $0.08, MarketWatch Earnings reports.
-Cisco Systems had a return on equity of 34.03% and a net margin of 22.13%.
-The company had revenue of $15.20 billion during the quarter, compared to analyst estimates of $15.05 billion.
-During the same period in the previous year, the company earned $0.74 earnings per share.
-The company’s quarterly revenue was up 16.0% compared to the same quarter last year.
+Cisco Systems (NASDAQ:CSCO – Get Free Report) announced its earnings results on Wednesday.
+The network equipment provider reported $1.14 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.06 by $0.08, MarketWatch Earnings reports.
+Cisco Systems had a net margin of 22.13% and a return on equity of 34.03%.
+The business had revenue of $15.20 billion for the quarter, compared to analyst estimates of $15.05 billion.
+During the same period last year, the firm posted $0.74 earnings per share.
+The company’s revenue for the quarter was up 16.0% compared to the same quarter last year.

 Cisco Systems Stock Up 3.3 %

-In other news, COO Maria Martinez sold 10,000 shares of Cisco Systems stock in a transaction that occurred on Thursday, June 22nd.
-The stock was sold at an average price of $50.88, for a total transaction of $508,800.00.
-Following the completion of the transaction, the chief operating officer now directly owns 414,033 shares in the company, valued at approximately $21,065,999.04.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, SVP Prat Bhatt sold 608 shares of Cisco Systems stock in a transaction that occurred on Tuesday, June 13th.
-The stock was sold at an average price of $50.61, for a total transaction of $30,770.88.
-Following the completion of the transaction, the senior vice president now directly owns 45,092 shares in the company, valued at approximately $2,282,106.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, COO Maria Martinez sold 10,000 shares of Cisco Systems stock in a transaction that occurred on Thursday, June 22nd.
-The stock was sold at an average price of $50.88, for a total value of $508,800.00.
-Following the sale, the chief operating officer now directly owns 414,033 shares of the company’s stock, valued at $21,065,999.04.
+In related news, EVP Jeffery S. Sharritts sold 5,175 shares of the stock in a transaction that occurred on Monday, May 22nd.
+The stock was sold at an average price of $49.11, for a total transaction of $254,144.25.
+Following the completion of the sale, the executive vice president now directly owns 259,893 shares of the company’s stock, valued at $12,763,345.23.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, Director Roderick C. Mcgeary sold 10,000 shares of Cisco Systems stock in a transaction dated Wednesday, June 14th.
+The stock was sold at an average price of $50.96, for a total value of $509,600.00.
+Following the transaction, the director now owns 103,992 shares in the company, valued at $5,299,432.32.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, EVP Jeffery S. Sharritts sold 5,175 shares of the firm’s stock in a transaction dated Monday, May 22nd.
+The stock was sold at an average price of $49.11, for a total value of $254,144.25.
+Following the completion of the sale, the executive vice president now directly owns 259,893 shares in the company, valued at $12,763,345.23.
 The disclosure for this sale can be found here.
-Insiders sold a total of 31,364 shares of company stock worth $1,586,233 over the last ninety days.
-0.02% of the stock is currently owned by corporate insiders.
+Insiders sold 31,364 shares of company stock valued at $1,586,233 in the last three months.
+Corporate insiders own 0.02% of the company’s stock.

-CSCO has been the subject of a number of recent research reports.
-Evercore ISI upped their target price on Cisco Systems from $60.00 to $63.00 and gave the company an “outperform” rating in a research note on Thursday.
-Oppenheimer reiterated an “outperform” rating and issued a $58.00 price target on shares of Cisco Systems in a research report on Thursday.
-Jefferies Financial Group increased their target price on Cisco Systems from $54.00 to $59.50 and gave the stock a “buy” rating in a report on Thursday.
-BNP Paribas started coverage on Cisco Systems in a report on Thursday, July 20th.
-They set an “underperform” rating and a $45.00 target price on the stock.
-Finally, 51job restated an “initiates” rating on shares of Cisco Systems in a report on Friday, June 30th.
-One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and thirteen have issued a buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $58.66.
+Several brokerages have commented on CSCO.
+UBS Group boosted their target price on shares of Cisco Systems from $51.00 to $55.00 and gave the stock a “neutral” rating in a research report on Thursday.
+Bank of America lowered shares of Cisco Systems from a “buy” rating to a “neutral” rating and set a $56.00 target price on the stock. in a report on Wednesday, July 12th.
+Barclays upped their target price on shares of Cisco Systems from $51.00 to $53.00 and gave the company an “equal weight” rating in a report on Thursday.
+Citigroup increased their price objective on shares of Cisco Systems from $54.00 to $55.00 and gave the stock a “neutral” rating in a report on Thursday.
+Finally, Raymond James increased their price objective on shares of Cisco Systems from $64.00 to $65.00 and gave the stock an “outperform” rating in a report on Thursday.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and thirteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $58.66.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 The company also offers switching portfolio encompasses campus switching as well as data center switching; enterprise routing portfolio interconnects public and private wireline and mobile networks, delivering highly secure, and reliable connectivity to campus, data center and branch networks; wireless products include wireless access points that are standalone, controller appliance-based, switch-converged, and Meraki cloud-managed offerings; and compute portfolio including the cisco unified computing system, hyperflex, and software management capabilities, which combine computing, networking, and storage infrastructure management and virtualization.